BlueBrain/NeuroMorphoVis/README.md

 ## Installation

 _NeuroMorphoVis_ is mainly based on [Blender](https://www.blender.org/).
+Blender is a free software and can be downloaded from this [page](http://download.blender.org/release/).
+Blender comes with an LGPL license.
 The current version is compatible with the following Blender versions

 + [Blender 2.76](http://download.blender.org/release/Blender2.76/): 2.76a and 2.76b
 + [Blender 2.77](http://download.blender.org/release/Blender2.77/): 2.77 and 2.77a